tomwhartung/seeourminds.com/synonyms/ft.md

 - preference for logical decisions
 - preference for rational decisions
 - preference for objective decisions
-- pugnacious - esp. with Judging
+- pugnacious - combative - esp. with Judging
 - rational
 - reason
 - reasonable